mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * For CloudFront: 5xxErrorRate
   * For ALB: HTTPCode_ELB_5XX_Count, RejectedConnectionCount
   * For EC2 instances: CPUUtilization

+### AWS Support

+SRT support activities
+* AWS WAF log analysis
+* Architectural recommendations
+* Build custom network mitigations : for example, you can give information to SRT to identify packets send to your application that are legitimate.
+They can take that into account when defining the threshold that triggers an attack detection.

+### Monitoring and Reporting

 * Publishes metrics
   * DDoSDetected: Indicates whether a DDoS event is detected
   * DDoSAttackBitsPerSecond: Measures the volume of traffic in bits per second